 As noted before, storing decryption keys with encrypted content offers little practical protection.
 SSProtect uploads the encrypted file to remote servers (in the cloud) then performs another encryption operation using an independent server key.
 This key is kept on the remote server (in the cloud) while the double-encrypted result is returned for storage on the host.

-When data is later accessed, :Access manages the request using 2-factor authentication before providing decryption keys to the host.
+When data is later accessed, :Access manages the request using 2-factor authentication before performing partial cloud decryption then finishing at the host.
 This inhibits impersonation (i.e. an attacker pretending to be an authorized user with use of a stolen password, for example).

 NOTE: Hybrid Conversion is now the preferred method for :Recover operation, though both Modes are available and supported.
 See below for more.